 The Lincoln Trail ADD is composed of eight counties: Breckinridge, Grayson, Hardin, LaRue, Marion, Meade, Nelson, Washington.
-In 2010, LTADD comprised 6.2% of the state's population.
-In 2020 that number has remained nearly identical at 6.21%.
+In 2020, LTADD comprised 6.21% of the state's population.
+The updated statistic of what LTADD makes up of Kentucky is 4.92%.